-3 curious legends about the lakes in Piedmont
+3 curious legends about the lakes of Piedmont

-Piedmont is known for its centuries-old winemaking tradition: tours through the vineyards and hills of Monferrato, a UNESCO World Heritage area, is one of the most popular destinations for world tourism.
+Piedmont is known for its centuries-old winemaking tradition: tours through the vineyards and hills of Monferrato, a UNESCO World Heritage area, are one of the most popular destinations for world tourism.
 But there is another part of Piedmont that will leave you spellbound by its beauty!
 Explore the lakes of Piedmont with us.

 I am not the supreme judge of this, although I have all the qualifications to be one, and yet, there are so many lakes and ponds in our Piedmont that we have won the podium as the region with the most lakes!
 Alpine lakes set in beautiful landscapes and large lakes that hide curious legends are the destinations you must visit to treat yourself to a trip away from the stress of the cities and dive into crystal-clear waters in the midst of wild nature.